gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 variables to extract from the model.
 With the presence of an interaction, it is complicated to summarize how each variable is affecting the response variable because their impacts change depending on the level of the other factor.
-And plots like the interaction plot provide us with useful information.
+And plots like the interaction plot provide us with useful information on the pattern of those changes.

 \indent If the lines are not parallel, then focus in on comparing the levels of one variable as the other variable changes.